Find Legal Aid

 A Quick Overview of Pro Bono Services

 Pro bono legal services are any services offered by an attorney or law firm free of charge to benefit the public or the public good.
-Pro bono legal services comprise of voluntary legal aid means legal assistance provided for no charge or at low fees to help the public.
+Pro bono legal services comprise of voluntary legal aid or legal assistance provided for no charge or at low or discounted fees to help the public.
 Voluntary legal assistance can be distinguished from any form of volunteerism by the fact that they are offered by legal professionals with the aim of helping those who cannot afford lawyers.

 Voluntary Legal Representation Requirements For Legal Practitioners

 There is a rising need for legal assistance among poor communities in America, and lawyers and attorneys understand that everyone, no matter what their socio-economic standing is, needs adequate access to skilled legal counsel and legal services, especially for those who cannot afford it.
 A study by the American Bar Association found that at least 40% of moderate and low income households face legal issues each year.
-The study further shows that the legal assistance efforts address only 20% of the legal problems affecting these low income groups.
+The study further shows that legal assistance efforts address only 20% of the legal problems affecting these low income groups.